dbgannon/tensorflow/README.md

-# Tensorflow Experiments
-This directory contains several of the experiments described in the blog at www.esciencegroup.com.

-## k-means
-this is the ipython notebook for the k-means experiment
+# Tensorflow ExperimentsThis directory contains several of the experiments described in the blog at www.esciencegroup.com.   ## k-meansthis is the ipython notebook for the k-means experiment.##convolutional neural network experimentTwo files here.
+One is exactly like the example in the Tensorflow tutorial except that it also saves the trained model to a file.
+It also saves the test images for later use.
+The second file is the example described in the blog.   it reads the trained model and sets up the network so that it can be used to classify samples.